 Mark Petersen, MDiv 1991

 In November 2000, Mark joined the Bridgeway Foundation, a private grant-making organization whose mission is to collaborate with innovators to grow healthy and productive non-profit organizations, and to help them engage in creative transformational projects, across Canada and the world.
-Here, he has served as Executive Director, working with over 70 Christian and secular organizations to support numerous groundbreaking projects, including Yonge Street.
-Mission, Listen Up TV, Cambridge Memorial Hospital, World Vision, YMCA, and Community Justice Initiatives and Tyndale University College & Seminary.
+Here, he has served as Executive Director, working with over 70 Christian and secular organizations to support numerous groundbreaking projects, including Yonge Street Mission, Listen Up TV, Cambridge Memorial Hospital, World Vision, YMCA, Community Justice Initiatives, and Tyndale University College & Seminary.
 Mark has also supported Tyndale through his leadership as President of the Tyndale Alumni Association in 2007 and 2008.